clementvidon/Makefile_tutor/README.md

 - `addprefix` make function
 - flags and libraries used by the linker
 - `dir` function
+- Build with a library
-- Compiling with a library recap
+- Linking with a library
 - builds each of the required libraries
 - call rules recursively